tholok97/imt3005-vagrant-vm/README.md

 ## Description

 This repo defines the virtual machine I use for working with OpenStack and Puppet in the course IMT3005 - Infrastructure as Code using Vagrant.
 The machine is based on Ubuntu 16.04, and comes with the OpenStack CLI tools, pdk, puppet-agent and Vagrant installed.
-Configuration is done through a Vagrantfile, so that the environment is disposable and reproducable.
+Configuration is done through a Vagrantfile, so that the environment is disposable and reproducible.

 ## Structure